Chilli Cheese Scones

 - ½ red chilli, de-seeded and finely chopped

 - 175ml buttermilk* (make your own with 3/4 cup milk + 2 tsp lemon juice)

 - Extra 1 tbsp milk

 *You can use pre-bought buttermilk if you prefer, but I always just make my own!
 Just stir the lemon juice/white vinegar into milk, and set aside for 5 minutes to thicken.
+The longer you leave it, the thicker it will get.
 Buttermilk helps make baked goods tender and soft.

 - Preheat oven to 220°C/200°C fan.

 - Make buttermilk by stirring 2 tsp lemon juice into 175ml milk, and leaving to one side.